prairie-guy/vizard/README.md

-# Vizard: A Declarative DSL for Altair & Matplotlib Code Generation
+# Vizard: A DSL that Compiles High-Level Declarations to Altair & Matplotlib Code

 **A stateful declarative language for LLM-driven Python visualization code combining structured keywords with natural language.**